bigchaindb/BEPs/10/README.md

 ## Rationale
 Instead of exposing the new `POST /api/v1/validate` endpoint from the Python codebase, there are techniques to [call Python functions from Go code][cgo-python].
 While this is probably more performant and allows a deeper integration, we might end up with a more complex solution.

-It's worth mentioning that two alternate approaches have been internally discussed before writing this BEP.
+The following approaches were considered while developing the design for the BEP:

 ### Approach A
-The first approach entailed implementing the ABCI proxy app in Golang and then creating a corresponding abstraction in BigchainDB so that the new Golang ABCI proxy can talk to BigchainDB.
+The approach entailed implementing the ABCI proxy app in Golang and then creating a corresponding abstraction in BigchainDB so that the new Golang ABCI proxy can talk to BigchainDB.
 This approach was more conservative as it required defining and implementing an abstraction layer to talk to ABCI proxy app.

 ### Approach B
-The second approach required to re-implement the validation logic first, and integrated it with the ABCI interface.
-This approach was too risky because it would require more work to have something functional and deliverable in the short term.
+The approach required to re-implement the validation logic and to integrate it with the ABCI interface.
+This approach is too risky because it requires more work to have something functional and deliverable in the short term.

 ## Backwards Compatibility
-The system is :100:% compatible with the existing one.
+The system is 100% compatible with the existing one.
 That's the goal of the incremental approach.
 Because of this, integration tests are crucial.

 ## Implementation
 The idea of this BEP is to share ideas on how we can move forward.
 For now, there is no specific implementation to describe how to do this in Go.
 We will create a public repository to experiment on this instead.
 This will give us some hands-on experience to understand how the actual implementation can be.